octarinesec/MAPL/docs/MAPL_SPEC.md

     decision: allow
 ```

-Allow all services of name *.my_namespace to communicate with B.my_namespace over HTTP to path /books using the GET method
+Allow all services of name *.my_namespace to communicate with service B.my_namespace over HTTP to path /books using the GET method:

 ```
   - rule_id: 1